opensearch-project/documentation-website/_search-plugins/sql/ppl/syntax.md

 # PPL Syntax

-Every PPL query begins  with the `search` command.
+Every PPL query starts with the `search` command.
 It specifies the index to search and retrieve documents from.
 Subsequent commands can follow in any order.

-**NOTE:** At the moment `PPL` supports only one `search` command and it can be omitted to simplify the query.
+Currently, `PPL` supports only one `search` command which can be omitted to simplify the query.
+{ : .note}

 ## Syntax